 I knew the line “Not tonight honey” before I knew what sex even WAS.
 It’s no joke in our society: the idea that long-term relationships are devoid of good sex.

 You’re probably familiar with our cultural story: there’s a couple.
 Husband and wife, married 20 years, they’ve got a couple kids, maybe those kids are young or they’re grown.
 But it’s night time, and the husband rolls over and taps on his wife and puts his hands between her legs.
 She shuts him down, tells him “No, go away, I’m not interested” He rolls over, dejected.
 She goes to sleep.
 No one’s happy, but everyone stays together because well, they love each other!
 They’re a great couple!

-This tactic would turn him off and even make him want to DEFINITELY NOT have sex with me.
-It was a recipe for disaster.
-I’m writing this because I want to save you from going through ALL the pain that I went through.
+This miscommunication would turn him off and even make him want to DEFINITELY NOT have sex with me.
+It was not exactly conducive to sexual desire.

-If you and your partner keep having recurring issues with mismatched sex drives, or issues with initiation, please don’t hesitate to reach out to me.
+If you and your partner keep having recurring issues with mismatched sex drives, libido, foreplay, or sexual frequency, please don’t hesitate to reach out to me.
 We can do something about it and improve your sex life – but not unless you act.

-What You Need to Know About How Her Brain Works When it Comes to Sex and Desire
+What You Need to Know About How Her Brain Works When it Comes to Sexual Desire

 Men and women operate differently.